08volt/moa-replicationstudy/README.md

 When ADWIN detects a warning for a concept drift, the algorithm start collecting samples in a new batch called resetBatch.
 When the ADWIN detect the change 3 new learners are trained, one only with the resetBatch, one with the resetBatch balanced with SMOTE and one with the original Batch rebalanced with SMOTE.
 The one with the better k-statistic is chosen to be the new learner and both the Batch and the resetBatch are emptied.

+## Hoeffding Adaptive Tree
+All the above algorithms have been tested using Hoeffding Adaptive Tree (HAT) as base learner The Hoeffding Tree is a tree based streaming classification algorithm that use the Hoeffding bound to decide if a leaf need to be splitted.
+The Adaptive version uses an ADWIN to detect change and start building new trees.
+As soon as there is evidence that the new tree is more accurate, the old tree is replaced.

 ## ESOS-ELM